manuqs33/lead/README.md

 docker-compose up
 ```

+That will create and run the containers.
+You can access the UI in http://localhost:3000

 After creating some leads from the UI, you can navigate to http://localhost:5000/docs
 to check in the Back End only methods.
 There is a get-by-id method where you can check your recently created lead, and a fetch-all method with pagination you can use to consult multiple leads.